Run an update on a Delta Live Tables pipeline

 How Delta Live Tables updates tables and views

-• Full refresh all: All live tables are updated to reflect the current state of their input data sources.
-For all streaming tables, Delta Live Tables attempts to clear all data from each table and then load all data from the streaming source.
+• Full refresh all: All tables are updated to reflect the current state of their input data sources.
+For streaming tables, Delta Live Tables attempts to clear all data from each table and then load all data from the streaming source.

 Start a pipeline update for selected tables